protometheus/streamsearcher/README.md

   `chunksize` flag is provided, then the number of jobs will equal:
   `fileSize/chunkSize`.
 This breaks the requirement of the instructions, but it more practical and realistic in terms of general solutions.

+- The 'Bytes Read' value is actually the number of bytes until the Index is found:
+  In lieu of iterating over the buffer and manually looking for the search term, the `bytes.Index()` function is used to return the index of the first appearance of the term.
+  This is because Go has optimized algorithms to search byte arrays for values.
+  Any manual solution involving a full iteration is likely much worse in performance.

 - Obvious error handling: Go's error handling paradigm means most well-written functions are of the type `func(...) (..., error)`.
 Error